diyanj03/SMLFM_Analysis_DJ/README.md

 - **Inputs:**
     - **`destination_dir`**: absolute path to the destination folder to save the data from the **'data/'** and **'results/'** folders.

-- The workspace in SMLFM_Analysis_DJ-main can now be emptied for another round of analysis with another sample type or condition.
+- The workspace in lfmSPTanalysis-main can now be emptied for another round of analysis with another sample type or condition.

 ---